abdo5120/Omer-Academy/README.md

 # Omer-Academy
- An educational platform targeting all educational stages.
+An educational platform targeting all educational stages